Implementation Considerations – Internationalization

 Fonts

-As noted in the PDF Template Design Guideline, if no custom font is specified the generated PDF will use the default “Helvetica” font.
-This Helvetica font uses Windows-1252 encoding character sets which only supports 218 characters in the Latin alphabet.
+As noted in the Design a PDF template guide, when no custom font is specified the default Helvetica font is used.
+This font uses Windows-1252 encoding character sets which only support 218 characters in the Latin alphabet.

 Full character set: